FredHutch/RedcapDotNetDETs/README.md

 appropriate site contact.
 - **DotNetDETUnitTests** - This is a unit test project for testing the Adaptive Randomization code.

+A description of each of the endpoints and supporting code follows...

 ##DETExample Endpoint
 This is basic example of a data entry trigger built in asp.net as a WebAPI web service.
 It uses common code (see below).